karledenstal/a-letter-of-recommendation/README.md

 There are plenty of ways to get the letters.
 Completing the required quests and/or being a thane is the "proper" way, but if your character is so inclined, you can try both bribing and persuading.
 And if that doesn't work, maybe you could try a little bit of pickpocketing.

+Start the quest by talking to Faralda on the bridge to the College in Winterhold.

 ## Farengar Secret-Fire

 You can gain a letter of recommendation from Farengar by either being a thane of Whiterun and completing the "Bleak Falls Barrow" quest.
 You can skip those and try and bribe or persuade him to give you one.